Why Can’t I Deactivate My Instagram Account? (Deactivate Instagram Accounts)

 What are some alternatives to deactivating an Instagram account for users seeking a break?

-If you do not want to deactivate your account, you can always mute accounts you do not want to see on your feed.
-Alternatively, you can employ the use of an app limiter to help limit your Instagram usage.
-Finally, you can temporarily uninstall the app.
-Don’t worry; your account won’t be deleted.
-However, just remember to save your password, as you’ll require it when you reinstall the app.
+If you do not want to deactivate your Instagram account, you can always mute accounts you do not want to see on your feed.
+Alternatively, you can employ the use of a social media app limiter to help limit your Instagram usage.
+Finally, you can temporarily uninstall the Instagram mobile app.
+Don't worry; your account won't be delete your account.
+However, just remember to save your password, as you'll require it when you reinstall the mobile app.

 How does the process of deactivating an Instagram account compare to other social media platforms?